mkulk2025/bank_marketing_campaign/README.md

 - Thursday and Monday were the most effective days for securing long-term deposit acceptances, with success rates of 20.94% and 20.67% respectively.

-# Distribution by Target (Deposit)  (graph - please check the doc file attached for the graph)
+# Distribution by Target (Deposit)  (Graph - please check the doc file attached for the graphs)

 **Key Outcome:**
 - The data reveals a pronounced class imbalance within the campaign outcomes, with roughly 36,548 instances of unsuccessful deposit acceptance versus only about 4,640 positive outcomes.